legophil101/Text-to-Morse-Converter/README.md

 # Text ↔ Morse Code Converter

 ## Project Overview
 This is a Python-based GUI application that allows users to convert between regular text and Morse code, with the added feature of playing Morse code as audible beeps.
-The application is designed to be user-friendly, interactive, and visually appealing, making it suitable for beginners learning Morse code or developers exploring text-to-sound integration.
+The application is designed to be user-friendly, interactive, and visually appealing, making it suitable for beginners learning Morse code and developers exploring GUI-based text-to-sound applications.

 ## Screenshot
 Here’s what the app looks like when running: